OpenTideHQ/ShareTide/README.md

 ### Contributing

-You are welcome to open a PR and propose new OpenTide object to share to the community.
+You are welcome to open a PR and propose new OpenTide objects to share to the community, and to engage in issues or discussions.

 ### Licensing